<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 Kevin Witcher

-Kevin Witcher joined SWBC in 2022 as Chief Operating Officer of SWBC Insurance Services.
-In this role, he is responsible for all SWBC producers in both San Antonio and Austin.
+Kevin Witcher joined SWBC in 2022.
+He serves as Chief Executive Officer of SWBC Insurance Services.
+In this role, he is responsible for all operational, business development, and sales activities for the division.
 Kevin is a seasoned insurance professional with over 34 years of experience.
 He began his career with Chubb in 1989 after graduating from The University of Texas at Austin.
-He focused on professional liability for the first 15 years of his career and has deep expertise in Directors and Officers liability, crime insurance, fiduciary liability, cyber liability, and employment practices coverages.
+He focused on professional liability for the first 15 years of his career, and he has deep expertise in Directors and Officers liability, crime insurance, fiduciary liability, cyber liability, and employment practices coverages.
 Kevin served as a Regional Financial Lines Manager overseeing Texas and Oklahoma before moving into a marketing role that included all property and casualty products, as well as personal lines.
 He then served as Vice President and Branch Manager for Chubb’s Austin Branch, which included Austin, San Antonio, and the western side of Texas.
-Kevin has served on numerous non-profit boards, including holding the role of treasurer and board chair for AIDS Services of Austin, as well as the Executive Committee for Zach Scott Theatre.
+Kevin has served on numerous nonprofit boards, including holding the role of treasurer and board chair for AIDS Services of Austin, as well as the Executive Committee and Board Trustee for Zach Scott Theatre.

 You may also like: